open-power/snap/hardware/action_examples/README.md

 ### SNAP Action Enumeration

-To enable SNAP actions, please use the *snap_maint* application prior using the individual SNAP host-application.
-This step must only be done once the FPGA card comes alive.
+To enable SNAP actions, please use the *snap_maint* application prior to using the individual SNAP host-application.
+This step must be done one time after the FPGA is used for the first time.